CanonicalLtd/maas-docs/en/index.md

 arrangement: MAAS manages the machines and Juju manages the services running on those machines.

-!!!
-Note:
-    KVM guests can also act as MAAS nodes as long as they are set to boot from the network (PXE).
+> ⓘ KVM guests can also act as MAAS nodes as long as they are set to boot  from the network (PXE).

 ## What MAAS offers